HaxeFoundation/code-cookbook/assets/content/cookbook/Macros/add-git-commit-hash-in-build.md

 # Add git commit-hash in build

 This example executes a process on the system, compile-time.
-This allows to run a git command `git rev-parse HEAD` and use it's result as value.
+This allows to run a git command `git rev-parse HEAD` and use its result as the value.

 ```haxe
 class MyMacros {